 JACKSONVILLE, Fla. – A Russian national in the custody of U.S. Immigration and Customs Enforcement (ICE) at the Baker County Detention Center died Friday afternoon at a Jacksonville hospital after he went into cardiac arrest and efforts by hospital medical staff to revive him were unsuccessful.

-Guerman Volkov, 56, was pronounced dead at University of Florida Health Jacksonville Medical Center.
+Guerman Volkov, 56, was pronounced dead at Memorial Hospital Jacksonville.
 Mr. Volkov died two days after he was discharged from another Jacksonville hospital after he made the decision to discontinue all medical treatment.
 The official cause of Mr. Volkov’s death is under investigation but is believed to be cardiac-related natural causes.

 Baker County Detention Center previously transported Mr. Volkov to Ed Fraser Memorial Hospital in Macclenny, Florida, for assessment and treatment Nov.
 26 after Baker County medical staff noted abnormal vital signs.
 The hospital subsequently transferred Mr. Volkov to Memorial Hospital in Jacksonville the same day where medical staff admitted Mr. Volkov for evaluation and treatment of hypovolemia.

 Two days later, on Wednesday, Memorial Hospital notified Baker County Detention Center that the hospital was discharging Mr. Volkov due to his decision to refuse all medical treatment.
 Upon his return to ICE custody, Baker County Detention Center placed Mr. Volkov under medical observation.